Tour image 0Tour image 1Tour image 2Tour image 3Tour image 4Tour image 5Tour image 6Tour image 7Tour image 8

 At the base of the Williamsburg Bridge, you’ll hear about how the bridge transformed Williamsburg, the famous jazz musician who practiced here for years and an acrobatic stunt that took place 285 feet above the bridge!

-We stop on the border of the Hasidic Jewish neighborhood, where I’ll explain this sect’s religious rules and customs.
+We stop on the border of the Hasidic Jewish neighborhood, where I’ll explain some of this sect’s religious rules and customs.
 I’ll discuss the contrast between Hasidic and secular Jews in New York City.

 I’ll wrap up by talking about moments in time when barriers were broken and the neighborhood’s residents - regardless of background, color and religion - came together to fight common dangers like environmental hazards and gentrification.